 Years ago, in a four-plex owned by my mother, I heard a baby’s cries coming from a ground-floor unit.
 I was doing maintenance nearby, patching walls and taping baseboards in preparation for painting.
 When the cries became worrisome, I knocked on the door, twice.
 No answer, but the cries worsened.
 I got out my keys and entered the unit.
-I found the baby on the kitchen floor, facing downward.
+I found the baby on the kitchen floor.
 She appeared to have been walking but had fallen and wasn’t able to turn over or pull herself up.
 That wasn’t the worst part, however; she was alone and had been for at least half an hour.
 I called my mother and asked her what to do.

 She called the tenant’s mother and about 45 minutes later the woman arrived.
 She had a grave expression on her face and so I said very little.
 It was only one of many emergencies I experienced at the building.

 The street had once been middle-class, but had gone to seed after a nearby manufacturing plant and hospital were shut down.
 Shortly after that, the provincial government built a housing complex in the neighbourhood, one that provided subsidized housing to low-income families.